migramirez2/Harmony-ONE/progress/julia-nai.md

 ---

-2024-04-21 Sun: [1 hour] reached out to a potential system engineer candidate (did not hear back).
+2024-04-21 Sun: [1 hour] Reached out to a potential system engineer candidate (did not hear back).

 2024-04-20 Sat: [2 hours] Moved a desk out of the office.